 This year, the research involves two phases – during, and after the Open House Weekend.
 Those who complete each survey will be entered into a draw to win a $500 Coles Group & Myer Voucher (one draw per survey, with three draws in total).

 You will be sent an invitation to complete the after surveys online in the Open House Melbourne Newsletter.

 You may also be approached by one of our research assistants and asked to complete a short questionnaire if you’re joining us at the weekend.
 Remember, participation in any of these surveys is completely voluntary.

 The researchers aim to scale up the project over the next three years, and across other events run by Open House, to examine changes and stability in wellbeing and social attitudes over a long time-frame.

-On-site Weekend one-page attendee survey conducted
+On-site Weekend two side one-page attendee survey conducted

 Post-event online survey open

 On-site Survey winner announced – $500 Coles Group & Myer Voucher

 26 August 2019

 Post-event Survey winner announced – $500 Coles Group & Myer Voucher